The Ever to be Remembered 3rd August: The 1825 North Sands Massacre

 1825 | Massacre | Sunderland

-200 years ago seven people were shot dead by soldiers at North Sands beach, Sunderland.
-Striking seafarers and other working class protesters and bystanders were shot dead on this bloody day during the 1825 Seaman’s Strike.
-In this talk I describe the context to the strike and the massacre, name those who died and talk about the bicentennial commemorations held in Sunderland in August 2026.
+200 years ago, seven people were shot dead by soldiers at North Sands beach, Sunderland.
+Striking seafarers and other working-class protesters and bystanders were shot dead on this bloody day during the 1825 Seamen’s Strike.
+In this talk, I describe the context of the strike and the massacre, name those who died and talk about the bicentennial commemorations held in Sunderland in August 2026.

 About Dr David Gordon Scott